We want your feedback on these proposed changes.

 Applies to: Vessels required to have an EIAPP certificate.

-We’re proposing to remove the requirement in MO503 that some vessels must have an EIAPP certificate in order to be issued a certificate of survey.
-These vessels still need to have an EIAPP certificate, but this requirement will be managed through Marine Order 97.
-This change is not expected to have an impact on most vessels, as many were already exempted from the MO503 requirement.
+We’re proposing to remove the requirement in MO503 that some vessels must have an Engine International Air Pollution Prevention (EIAPP) certificate in order to be issued a certificate of survey.
+These vessels still need to have an EIAPP certificate but this requirement is now managed through Marine Order 97.

 We’re proposing to make minor editorial changes to: